CDOT-CV/jpo-cvmanager/services/intersection-api/api/README.md

   model choices come from PostgreSQL, version is user-entered, and the required extension is configured on the manufacturer.
 The selected source file must have that extension.
-- The migration configures Commsignia for `.tar.sig` and Yunex for `.tar`.
-  Uploads remain unavailable for a manufacturer until its extension is configured.
 - One active or verified upload is allowed per RSU model and version.
 Different models may use the same version.
 - Signed uploads are create-only and never overwrite an existing object.